chethangowda26/66Days_of_data_science/README.md

 Day 1(2/3/21) : Fortunately I knew some basics of Python beforehand.
 So I was able to go through with a tutorial on Numpy on Youtube and work on the same!.

+Day 2(3/3/21) : Went through a tutorial on Pandas on YT and worked on the same.

 Thanks.